Hyundai Kona Electric costs, insurance, warranty & tax

 - 2Range, battery & chargingThe Hyundai Kona Electric offers unbeatable range for the money

-- 3Running costs - currently readingOnce the relatively high purchase price is covered, the Hyundai Kona Electric should be extremely cost-effective to run
+- 3Running costs & insurance - currently readingOnce the relatively high purchase price is covered, the Hyundai Kona Electric should be extremely cost-effective to run